 Healthcare

-Since 1996, HIPAA (Health Insurance Portability and Accountability Act) has established “federal standards protecting sensitive health information from disclosure without patient's consent.”
-(Source: CDC.gov) Proposed updates for 2025 include enhanced cybersecurity modifications for electronic protected health information.
+Since 1996, HIPAA (Health Insurance Portability and Accountability Act) has established “federal standards protecting sensitive health information from disclosure without patient’s consent.”
+(Source: CDC.gov) In 2025, several key updates were proposed, including enhanced cybersecurity modifications for electronic protected health information.

 Finance